mikieyx/4Mail/meetings.md

 - Everyone attended meeting
 - Team Updates
-  We discussed which requirments we wanted to implement, assigned them.
+  We discussed which requirements we wanted to implement, assigned them.
 Everyone has to finish 2 use cases by 4/9/22 11:59 so we can turn in the first milestone.

 ### 2023-04-18